Spicy Lentil Soup

 That lunch is one that still stands out in vacation food memories.
 It was WONDERFUL.

 So now that I’ve filled you in on the backstory of this flavor-packed vegetarian soup recipe, I hope you’re convinced to make a pot yourself.
-It’s a beautiful, cozy soup – that I never expected to love!!
+It’s a beautiful, cozy soup.
+And to think that I never expected to like it!!

 This soup is layered with different flavors, from fresh vegetables to earthy lentils to a handful of simple spices.
 Here’s what you’ll need: